-The Work Succeeding team is developing guidance, policies, and models for new ways of working at MIT.
+See our guidance and policies for new ways of working at MIT.

-The goal is to create flexible work options that will:
+The Work Succeeding initiative includes new tools to help all of us create flexible work options that will:

 - Empower teams to work collaboratively and effectively to further the MIT mission;